CoderAllan/SqlServerSearcher/README.md

 - [ ] Implement the 'Match case' checkbox functionality
 - [x] Display metadata about the found element when clicking the TreeView node
 - [x] Display metadata about the connected server
-- [ ] Right-click in treeview to show all references
+- [ ] Right-click in treeview to find all references
-- [ ] Right-click in treeview to show content of stored procedure or function
+- [x] Right-click in treeview to show content of stored procedure or function
 - [ ] When matches are found in the definition of stored procedures and functions, then highlight the matches

 Icons